SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-api-service.md

 ## Step 3 - Design the integration

 Now it's time to design your API.
 This is the underlying logic that's executed behind the scenes when an API request is made.
-In this scenario first, you need to call the backend service.
-For that, you have to add an [HTTP connection]({{base_path}}/reference/connectors/http-connector/http-connector-overview).
-Follow the below steps to create an HTTPS connection.
+In this scenario, you need to send back a greeting message to the client.
+For that, you have to add a [Payload]({{base_path}}/reference/mediators/payloadfactory-mediator/) mediator.
+Follow the below steps to add a Payload mediator.

+!!!
+Tip "What is a mediator?"
+    Mediators are the core building blocks of message processing in WSO2 Micro Integrator (MI).
+They define how messages are transformed and routed as they pass through an integration flow.
+To explore mediators in detail and understand how they work, see the [Mediator documentation]({{base_path}}/reference/mediators/about-mediators/).

 1. Open the **Resource View** of the API resource by clicking the `GET` resource under **Available resources** on **Service Designer**.